ShubhadeepSadhukhan1993/fastSF/README.md

 3. `matplotlib`

-## Detailed instruction for running `Kolmogorov41`
+## Detailed instruction for running `fastSF`

-This section provides a detailed procedure to execute `Kolmogorov41` for a given velocity or scalar field.
+This section provides a detailed procedure to execute `fastSF` for a given velocity or scalar field.

-`Kolmogorov41` has a folder named `in`.
+`fastSF` has a folder named `in`.
 This folder contains the input field files in `hdf5` format, and a parameters file named `para.yaml`.
 You need to provide the required input parameters in this file.
 The details of the entries are as follows:

 ### i) `para.yaml` details

-#### `program: grid_switch`

-You can enter `true` or `false`

-`true`: Save the structure function output as a function of the difference vector (**l**) in addition to the magnitude of the difference vector (*l*).

-`false`: Save structure functions as a function of the magnitude of the difference vector (*l*) only.

 #### `program: scalar_switch`